kurdish-studies/urartian_kurdish/readme.md

 Urartian kingdom in 585 BCE.
 There is not much known from the Urartian language (about 300 words), though, the majority of its known vocab has an identical or at least a closely related peer in modern Kurdish.</p>

-<p>The pre-Iranic substratum in Kurdish is so remarkable that it would be safe to bring up Kurdish as a creole language.</p>
+<p>The pre-Indo-European and pre-Iranic substratum in Kurdish is so remarkable that it would be safe to bring up
+Kurdish as a creole language.</p>

 <p>Please note that, for the majority of the words in IE Kurdish, there is a native equivalent (non-IE Kurdish word).</p>

 <h3>Note</h3>
-<p>This process is still being developed and the following table needs further modification.</p>
+<p>This process is still being developed and the following table needs further modification i.e. the python codes are
+over-engineered, therefore, need to be generalized to cope with different sources.</p>
 <p>For contributions, please visit the contribution section at the end of the page.</p>